HangfireIO/Hangfire.Documentation/configuration/using-redis.rst

 ============================== ============================ ===========
 Prefix                         ``hangfire:``                Prefix for all Redis keys related to Hangfire.
 Database                       ``null``                     Redis database number to be used by Hangfire.
 When null, then the defaultDatabase option from the configuration string is used.
-MaxSucceededListLength         ``10000``                    Maximum visible background jobs in the succeeed list to prevent it from growing indefinitely.
+MaxSucceededListLength         ``10000``                    Maximum visible background jobs in the succeed list to prevent it from growing indefinitely.
 MaxDeletedListLength           ``1000``                     Maximum visible background jobs in the deleted list to prevent it from growing indefinitely.
 *InvisibilityTimeout*          ``TimeSpan.FromMinutes(30)`` **Obsolete since 2.4.0**
                                                             Time interval, within which background job is considered to be still successfully processed by a worker.
 When a timeout is elapsed, another worker will be able to pick the same background job.
 *SubscriptionIntegrityTimeout* ``TimeSpan.FromHours(1)``    **Obsolete since 2.1.3**
                                                             Timeout for subscription-based fetch.
-The value should be high enough enough (hours) to decrease the stress on a database.
+The value should be high enough (hours) to decrease the stress on a database.
 This is an additional layer to provide integrity, because otherwise subscriptions can be active for weeks, and bad things may happen during this time.
 ============================== ============================ ===========

 Hangfire.Pro.Redis 1.x